COP Week 3 Training

 - When addressing a non-CAP or non-military person, use “Sir” or “Ma’am”.

 - All military personnel, both active and retired, will be addressed with a title appropriate to their rank.

-- What may be on the Table: Only a binder or a notebook may be placed on the table.
+- What may be on the Table: If using tables, only a binder or a notebook may be placed on the table.
 All other items will be placed in a book bag to be stored underneath each cadet’s respective seat.

 - Raising the Hand: When raising their hand, the cadet’s right forearm will be raised vertically making a 90 degree angle with the upper arm.
 The upper arm will also be perpendicular to the torso.
 The hand will be cupped as if at the position of attention.

 - Sitting at Attention: When sitting at attention, the cadet will sit looking straight forward and maintain an erect posture.
 The right and left forearms will rest upon the tops of the right and left thighs respectively.
 The hands will be cupped as if at the position of attention and be positioned above the knees.

 - Sitting at Ease: When sitting at ease the cadet may maintain a relaxed but alert posture.
 Talking is not authorized

 - Sitting at Rest: When sitting at rest the cadet may maintain a relaxed but alert posture.
 However, talking at a low volume is authorized.